Sensitive Design Program

-To assist applicants, decision-makers, and staff with consistent development review, Building Design Guidelines are currently being developed.
+To assist applicants, decision-makers, and staff with consistent development review, Citywide Design Guidelines have been developed.
 These Guidelines are to be applied throughout the community and are structured respond to the varying conditions and constraints inherent to individual site and contextual settings.

-The Scottsdale Sensitive Design Principles and Building Design Guidelines are successful due to the involvement of the community.
-Planning, Environment and Design Services staff are dedicated to involving citizens, design professionals and the business community in the creation of these guidelines.
+The Scottsdale Sensitive Design Principles and Citywide Design Guidelines are successful due to the involvement of the community.
+Planning and Development Services staff are dedicated to involving citizens, design professionals and the business community in the implementation of these guidelines.

-One Stop Shop - Permits, Records, Plan Review
+One Stop Shop - Permits and Plan Review

 7447 E. Indian School Road, Scottsdale, AZ 85251